aalyth/Python-equation-solver/README.md

 It's important to note that the '^^' are necessary only due to how cmd works.
 Another thing to mention is that both the main.py file and the Equation class work even if you use '**' instead of '^' for exponentiation.

 # List of features that are currently unavailable
-## 1. The usage of variables for exponentiation - things like "5x^2y" would not work
+## 1. The usage of variables for exponentiation - things like "5^2y" would not work
-## 2. The division of other variables - things like "5x/2y" would not work
+## 2. The division by variables - things like "5/2y" would not work
 ## 3. Solutions to problems, other than quadratic and biquadratic equations